sapta0069/Real-Time-chat-application/README.md

 - The application supports integration capabilities with external platforms for enhanced functionality.
 # Usage
 1. Clone the repository.
 2. Install dependencies.
+Use - "npm run build"
 3. configure .env file
-4. npm run build and then npm run start
+4. "npm run start" to start the server and the frontend
 5. Run the application locally or deploy it to a server.
 # Technologies Used
 - HTML